• Skip to main content

 Tips for blind baking a crust:

-Whether you make your crust from scratch or use a purchased refrigerated crust, it will require blind baking before filling.
+Whether you make your crust from scratch or use a purchased refrigerated crust for a cheese tart recipe, it will require blind baking before filling.

 • Place a piece of parchment paper over the dough.

-• Fill with pie weights, dried beans, rice or lentils.
-Pie weights come at a cost, so I like to recycle dried beans, rice or lentils that have gone beyond their “use by” date.
-You don't however, want to reuse them in a bean, rice or lentil dish as they won't cook properly.
+• Fill with pie weights, dried beans, rice, or lentils.
+Pie weights come at a cost, so I like to recycle dried beans, rice, or lentils that have gone beyond their “use by” date.
+However, you don’t want to reuse them in a bean, rice, or lentil dish as they won’t cook properly.

 Enjoy!